SERE: Exploring Feature Self-relation for Self-supervised Transformer: Method

 \subsection{Overview}

-First, we briefly revisit the framework of common existing self-supervised learning methods~\cite{chen2020simple,He_2020_CVPR,Hu_2021_CVPR,caron2020unsupervised,caron2021emerging}.
+In this work, we focus on the instance discriminative self-supervised learning pipeline \cite{caron2020unsupervised,caron2021emerging}.
+First, we briefly revisit the framework of common instance discriminative self-supervised learning methods.
 Given an un-labeled image $x$, multiple views are generated by different random data augmentations, \eg generating two views $\tau_{1}(x)$ and $\tau_{2}(x)$ with augmentations $\tau_{1}$ and $\tau_{2}$.
-Under the assumption that different views of an image contain similar information, the major idea of most self-supervised methods is to maximize the shared information encoded from different views.
-Firstly, two views are sent to the encoder network to extract feature embeddings $r_1 \in \mathbb{R}^{C\times HW}$ and $r_2 \in \mathbb{R}^{C\times HW}$ with $H \cdot W$ pixels of $C$ channels.
-According to the needs of self-supervised learning methods, the feature embeddings are then transformed with projection $\mathbb{P}$ to obtain different forms of representations, \eg image/pixel-level embeddings.
-Different self-supervised optimization objectives utilize the obtained representations to get the loss as follow:
+Under the assumption that different views of an image contain similar information, the major idea of most instance discriminative methods is to maximize the shared information encoded from different views.
+Firstly, two views are sent to the encoder network to extract the feature embeddings $r_1 \in \mathbb{R}^{C\times HW}$ and $r_2 \in \mathbb{R}^{C\times HW}$ with $H \cdot W$ local patches and $C$ channels.
+According to the training objective of self-supervised learning methods, the feature embeddings are then transformed with transformation $\mathbb{P}$ to obtain different representations, \eg image-level and patch-level embeddings.
+Different self-supervised optimization objectives utilize the obtained representations to get the loss as follows:

 where ${\rm R}$ means the function that maximizes the consistency across views and can be defined with multiple forms, \eg contrastive~\cite{He_2020_CVPR}, non-contrastive~\cite{byol}, and clustering~\cite{caron2020unsupervised} losses.